jay-weeks/jay-weeks.github.io/_pages/agu_presentation.md

 ### Regional Trends

-It is also helpful to assess general emissions trends on larger scales to understand if grain sourcing decisions should be redirected and/or if intervention programs can be put in place to reduce GHG emissions in higher emitting areas.
+One of the main goals of the project was to assess general emissions trends on larger scales to understand if grain sourcing decisions could be redirected from higher emitting areas to lower emitting areas and/or if intervention programs can be put in place to reduce GHG emissions in hot spots.

 <p align="center">
     <a href="/images/agu_2023/agu_2023_il.png">